matheusprandini/FifaObjectDetection/README.md

 ## 2 - Training the model

-The jupyter notebook [FifaObjectDetection](https://github.com/matheusprandini/FifaObjectDetection/blob/master/Fifa_Object_Detection.ipynb) contains all the proccess to train the model in Google Colab using GPU/TPU.
+The jupyter notebook [FifaObjectDetection](https://github.com/matheusprandini/FifaObjectDetection/blob/master/Fifa_Object_Detection.ipynb) contains all the proccess to train the model in Google Colab using GPU.

 ## 3 - Testing the model (FINAL MODEL)